abanand132/youtubo/README.md

 - Application comes with light mode & dark mode
 - Progress bar to show the status of video/audio downloading
 - Notify users when download completed
+- User will get update notification when new version will be available

 ## Tech Stacks
 - Python3